rfrazier716/PyRayT/docs/source/reference/components.rst

 * :class:`~pyrayt.components.LineOfRays` - A set of rays linearly spaced in one dimension
 * :class:`~pyrayt.components.ConeOfRays` - A radially distributed set of rays originating from a point, with a predefined diverging angle
+* :class:`~pyrayt.components.WedgeOfRays` - A set of rays angularly distributed in one dimension
+* :class:`~pyrayt.components.CircleOfRays` - A set of parallel rays uniformly distributed about a circular arc.
 * :class:`~pyrayt.components.PointOfRays` - A spatically distributed set of rays originating from a point, with a predefined diverging angle
-* :class:`~pyrayt.components.WedgeOfRays` - A set of rays angularly distributed in one dimension
 * :class:`~pyryat.components.GridOfRays` - A set of rays uniformly distributed about an aperture, propogating alonge the +X axis

 Additional Sources